Jiayan-Lim/tp/docs/DeveloperGuide.md

 **MSS**

-1. User <ins>list all patients(UC03).</ins>
+1. User <ins>lists all patients(UC03).</ins>
-3. User enters NRIC or index to delete a specific person in the list.
+2. User requests to delete a specific person in the list.
-4. System deletes the person from the system.
+3. System deletes the person from the system.
-5. System show the upddated patient list.
+4. System shows the upddated patient list.

     Use case ends.